The Hanged Man is certainly an odd sight, sitting between steadfast Justice and mysterious Death at number twelve in the Major Arcana.

 In the reversed position, The Hanged Man says, “we’re going nowhere.”
 This war is fought by two stubborn parties that will not budge for anything.
 Either walk away and get on with your life or prepare to be here for a long time…

-The Hanged Man as a Desire.
+The Hanged Man Reversed as How Someone Thinks of You

-The Hanged Man as Emotions.
+The Hanged Man Tarot Card as Feelings.

 The Hanged Man describes a feeling of suspension.
 This is a nerve wrecking time of transition.
 When describing feelings, this card calls to mind the anxiety and frustration that being caught in limbo can inspire within us and hopes to point us in the direction of a healthier approach to embracing the unknown.